MechanicalRock/mechanicalrock.github.io/_posts/2020-02-24-transit-gateway.md

 When sharing the Transit Gateway resource with the AWS Organization Id as the principal, all account members of the Organization you have created will automatically get access to the Transit Gateway resource in their VPC.
 Make sure you keep "AllowExternalPrincipals" as false, unless you really want to expose the Transit Gateway Resource to an AWS account you dont manage.

 ### Site to Site VPN Deployment
-Now that we have a Transit Gateway in place (That was easy!), we can bring up the VPN and Customer Gateway resources on the AWS side, which will give us the option to download a configuration guide specific the on-premise VPN gateway appliance.
+Now that we have a Transit Gateway in place (That was easy!), we can bring up the VPN and Customer Gateway resources on the AWS side.
+Just a heads up on the behaviour of the VPN connection with AWS, if there is no traffic over a period of time, the tunnel will go down, so as traffic starts to come through the VPN again, and the tunnel is down due to no activity, there will be a lag of about 3-5 seconds as the tunnel comes back online.
+If your application is sensitive to this initial lag, you should be able to configure keepalive packets to be more frequent so the tunnel does not go down, anything lower than 10 seconds should be fine.

 #### Cloudformation Snippets for Customer Gateway and Site to Site VPN
     VpnCustomerGateway: